Configuring the Ethiack Beacon

 • DNS Server: This is an optional field.
 Please leave it blank if you are only interested in testing internal IP addresses.
 However, this is a huge plus if you have an internal DNS server that will allow us to perform reconnaissance and vulnerability identification in internal web apps.
 This DNS server must be reachable from the Beacon VM or server.

-unzip ethiack-beacon-internal.zip && ./start.sh
+unzip ethiack-beacon-internal.zip && sudo ./start.sh

 6. If all goes well, the beacon will come online after a few minutes: